AndrewCRMartin/bootify/README.md

 If present, the contents of the first `<style>` tag in the HTML `<head>` section will be copied onto each page.

+In addition any external style sheets referenced with `<link>` tags will appear on each page.

 ### HTML title